duoan/SiQ_VL/README.md

-# SiQ-VL: Seek Vision Language Model
+# SiQ-VL: A Vision-Language Model for Multimodal Understanding

+## Abstract

-SiQ-VL is a Vision-Language Model (VLM) that combines **SigLIP** (vision encoder) with **Qwen2.5** (language model) through a learnable projector.
-The model is trained from scratch using a multi-stage training pipeline designed for efficient multimodal understanding and generation tasks.
+SiQ-VL is a vision-language model (VLM) that integrates a SigLIP-based vision encoder with a Qwen2.5 language model through a learnable projection module.
+The architecture employs a multi-stage training paradigm designed to progressively develop capabilities in multimodal understanding and text generation tasks.

-## 🏗️ Architecture
+## Architecture Overview

-SiQ-VL consists of three main components:
+The SiQ-VL architecture comprises three principal components:

-1. **Vision Tower**: SigLIP-based vision encoder (frozen during training)
+1. **Vision Encoder**: A SigLIP-based vision tower that remains frozen throughout the training process
-2. **Projector**: Learnable module that maps vision features to LLM embedding space with pixel shuffle compression
+2. **Projection Module**: A learnable projector that transforms vision features into the language model embedding space, incorporating pixel shuffle operations for sequence length compression
-3. **Language Model**: Qwen2.5 for text generation (frozen in Stage 1, fine-tuned in later stages)
+3. **Language Model**: A Qwen2.5 transformer-based model responsible for text generation, which remains frozen in Stage 1 and is fine-tuned in subsequent training stages

-### Model Architecture Diagram
+### Architectural Diagram

 <details>
-<summary>📊 Click to view Mermaid diagram (if supported)</summary>
+<summary>Model Architecture Diagram (Mermaid)</summary>

 ```mermaid
 graph TB